joshuawcampb/Active-Directory-Home-Lab/README.md

 - Installed Active Directory Domain Services and promoted the server to Domain Controller.
 - Created Organizational Units, User Accounts, and Security Groups.
 - Joined the client PC to the domain and tested domain login.
-- Created and modified Group Policies such as Password Policy, Security Policy, and logon scripts
+- Created and modified Group Policies such as Password Policy and Security Policy
-- Practiced help desk scenarios such as disabling users, resetting passwords, unlocking accounts, changing permissions, and software deployment.
+- Practiced help desk scenarios such as disabling users, resetting passwords, unlocking accounts, changing permissions, logon scripts, and software deployment.
 - Performed troubleshooting using tools such as gpupdate, gpresult, ping, ipconfig, nslookup.

 ## Setup and Installation